Workers¶

 # Start a single worker manually (for debugging)

-poetry run python scripts/worker.py protea.jobs
+poetry run python scripts/worker.py --queue protea.jobs

-poetry run python scripts/run_one_job.py <job-id>
+poetry run python scripts/worker.py --queue reaper

 QueueConsumer vs OperationConsumer¶